lucas-carvajal/tcp-chat-server/README.md

 - `/rooms` - shows list of available rooms to join
 - `/msg <msg>` - broadcasts message to everyone in the room
 - `/quit` - disconnect from the chat server
+- `/quitRoom` - to quit a room and go back to the lobby chat

 ---